misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 largest_number = 2
 {% endhighlight %}

 If you're curious, [this document](https://www.python.org/dev/peps/pep-0008/) is the official Python style guide, known as PEP8.
-PEP8 is like a sacred text for Python programmers, as it was written by our [Benevolent Dictator for Life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life), [Guido Van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), the creator of Python.
+PEP8 is like a sacred text for Python programmers, as it was written by the former [Benevolent Dictator for Life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life), [Guido Van Rossum](https://en.wikipedia.org/wiki/Guido_van_Rossum), the creator of Python.
 There is also [Google's Python Style Guide](https://google.github.io/styleguide/pyguide.html), which is pretty widely used.

 # Conclusion

 EDIT: Part 2 is now out!
 Read it [here](https://aryaboudaie.com/java/python/technical/educational/2018/09/16/python-for-java-programmers-p2.html).

 I hope this article gave you a good overview of all the different things to expect when looking at Python code, so you wouldn't feel too left out.
 You might not have a solid grasp at Python fundamentals, but in the next part, I will write about how to actually get to writing some Python - with direct translations from what you know from Java!
 You've seen that Python gives you a lot of freedom, but with this freedom comes the responsibility to make sure you keep writing good code!
 Please let me know if you have any questions in the comments below, or if you think there are any mistakes/confusing bits to it.
 If you're already a Python expert, please let me know what I missed.
 And of course, if I helped you out, please let me know, and share this article with any friends you think might like it.
 I am very new at writing tutorials like this, but I want to get really good at it!

 Again, if you want to be notified when part 2 comes out, please sign up for my [email updates here](https://goo.gl/forms/jzaFhUpZ6x17oOJh2)!
 See you next time.

 Special thanks to my brother and to my friends who read this before and offered their thoughts!
+Also thanks to Chanwoo Park for catching a few mistakes and oversimplifications!